Wake Forest Master’s in Management Program

 Arts and entertainment is a global, multi-billion-dollar industry.
 At UNCSA, we encourage each student artist to be entrepreneurial and innovative in their thinking and approach, in order to meet the needs of this rapidly-changing industry.
 As “artpreneurs,” students today must be business savvy, as well as technologically adept and creatively inspired.

-In support of this vision, UNCSA is excited to announce the continuation of a new and unique partnership between UNCSA and the Wake Forest University School of Business (WFUSB) that will help graduating UNCSA students, along with recent alumni, meet the demands of today’s creative economy.
+A unique partnership between UNCSA and the Wake Forest University School of Business (WFUSB) helps graduating UNCSA students, along with recent alumni, meet the demands of today’s creative economy.

 The 10-month Master of Science in Management (MSM) degree program is designed for undergraduate non-business majors who have little to no full-time work experience.
 It seeks to transform critical thinkers into business professionals who are ready to contribute to their organizations and communities immediately, upon their graduation.
 Coursework focuses on core business functions and skills through experiential learning that is practical and collaborative.